 What is a media buyer?

 A media buyer is a person who negotiates with the advertising sales agent of the companies that are selling spaces for advertisement.
-They buy the time and space, whether for a commercial for radio and television or for a publication like a magazine and print etc. The media buyer can also place an advertisement in other media like podcasts, websites, billboards, etc.
+They buy the time and space, whether for a commercial for radio and television or for a publication like a magazine, print, etc. The media buyer can also place an advertisement in other media like podcasts, websites, billboards, etc.

 Role of media buyer:

-Once the purchase has been made, they guarantee that the advertising display exactly when they are supposed to.
-Additionally, they assist the team in gathering statistics such as how many individuals clicked on an advertisement or how many free samples were sent.
+Once the purchase has been made, they guarantee that the advertising displays exactly when they are supposed to.
+Additionally, they assist the team in gathering statistics, such as how many individuals clicked on an advertisement or how many free samples were sent.
 This allows buyers to evaluate the effectiveness of each component of the advertising campaign and if they are meeting the client’s goal.

 Here are some skills that can make you a master media buyer: